 Following months of detailed planning and careful assessments, we have introduced a number of new health and safety measures across all our campuses from face coverings required in all buildings, to the introduction of hand sanitisers, reduced numbers at any one time on campus, to high frequency cleaning.

 Taking personal responsibility will be critical in stopping any spread of Covid-19.
 It’s essential that students know how to keep themselves safe on and off campus.
-They will need to follow government guidance at all times (some of which is now a legal requirement) and keep up-to-date with the University’s own procedures, like those in University accommodation.
+They will need to follow government guidance at all times and keep up-to-date with the University’s own procedures.